How do I know if my project is ready for a line edit?

 How will the feedback be provided?

 Feedback will be provided as comments and suggestions on the document.
+The writer has full control over the final product.

 Smaller things, like punctuation or minor wording changes, will be suggestions, while large things, like restructuring a paragraph, will be in a comment.